I need to do legal research.

 Finding General Legal Information

-TexasLawHelp.org includes a variety of summaries, articles, self-help forms, information sheets, and external links to information about many legal topics.
-These articles and forms are written by licensed attorneys.
+- TexasLawHelp.org includes a variety of summaries, articles, self-help forms, information sheets, and external links to information about many legal topics.
+Lawyers and legal professionals write and review these articles and forms.
 The topics are arranged by area of law and include, but are not limited to:

 TexasLawHelp’s mission is to provide free and reliable legal information to lower-income Texans.
 The information on TexasLawHelp can give you a general idea about the law before starting more intensive legal research.
-This information can also help you figure out where to start your legal research.
+This information can also help you determine where to begin your legal research.

 Finding Specific Legal Information